 ↵ back to home

 I'm (he/him) an old (22 y/o) 5th year @ UBC majoring in Computer Science, Biological Sciences & Earth, and Ocean Sciences.
 I recently switched into this program from Biology in January 2020 with the intent to pursue software engineering as a career.
+I am currently an incoming SWE Intern @ LinkedIn and I previously interned at BlackBerry and Holmetrics

 I never considered CS to be something I would pursue full-time, but instead something on the side for fun.
 However, I realized Biology was wasn't truly what I wanted to do as a full-time career (and it was kinda giving me depression)